Soumalya1857/first-contributions/github-windows-vs2017-tutorial.md

 Team Explorer has many views and there are navigation buttons located at the top to help you find the different areas.
 To clone a repo, you need to be on the Connect view, which should be the default.
 If you do not see the 'clone' button, click the green plug at the top.

 Click the `Clone` option under **Local Git Repositories** and paste the URL to your repo in the text box.
-This should be the URL you copied to your clipboard from GitHub previously.
+This should be the URL you copied to your clipboard from GitHub previously.Now I' creating a new file to endure that this is not connected as a contribution and the all in one size of the initial acceptance of the basic rule of the society.

 Click the `Clone` button to initiate the process.